pjtunstall/push-swap/README.md

 In what follows, we'll compare the performance of various algorithms on 10,000 trials at sorting stacks of 100 numbers.
 Since doing these tests, we've realized that performance on 100 numbers may not be indicative of how they fare on smaller stacks, so please bear in mind that this is not an absolute verdict.

-Our implementation of Fred Orion's algorithm took an average of 555 instructions to sort 100 numbers, with a standard deviation of 25.
+Our implementation of Fred Orion's algorithm took an average of 555 instructions to sort 100 numbers, with a standard deviation of 25, and never more than 699.
+The worse cases were in the low 600s, with 498 (4.98%) over 600.
 Of all the ways we've tried so far, this is the winner, and it sounds like Fred may have achieved some further optimization that wasn't revealed in his summary, unless I've overlooked it.
 He says he sorted 100 with a mean of 510 instructions.
 I don't know how many tests he did.
 To sort 500 numbers, he reports a mean of 3750 instructions; our version scored 4216 on 100 trials, with a standard deviation of 121.

 We tried varying the number of buckets used in this technique: Four buckets performed somewhat worse at 569 instructions, and two buckets even worse at 573.

-Ali Yigit Ogun's "Turk" algorithm achieved a mean of 561 instructions, the worst cases being in the low 600s.
-(Without Ali's cost calculation, the mean was 1387, and the standard deviation 79.
+Ali Yigit Ogun's "Turk" algorithm achieved a mean of 561, with a standard deviation of 23.
+Again, the the worst cases were in the low 600s, and 549 (5.49%) of them were over 600.
+(Without Ali's cost calculation, the mean was 1387.
 Our initial checks to see if the stack can be simply swapped and rotated into order made no difference in this test.)

 Dan Sylvain did pretty well with his strategy of sorting all but the longest increasing subsequence into two buckets on B, then insertion sorting back to A with a cost check.
 Our implementation scored a mean of 566.

-Julien Caucheteux's approach of pushing everything, then insertion sorting with cost checking like Ali on the way back took 584 instructions on average.
+Julien Caucheteux's approach of pushing everything, then insertion sorting with cost checking like Ali on the way back took 584 instructions, in our interpretation.

 YYBer reports first scoring 750 for 100 numbers by pushing the smallest half to A, then the smallest half of the rest, and so on till A is empty, and then selection sorting them back to A. After this attempt, she switched to a new strategy: push into 8 equal-sized buckets on B in the case of 100 numbers, or 12 in the case of 500, then push whatever is left till A is empty.
 Then selection sort back to A. This, she says, required less than 700 instructions for 100 numbers, and about 6500 for 500.
 As a final optimization, she replaced selection sort with the cost-checking procedure described above.
 With this, she reports a mean score for 500 numbers to "5300-5400 steps".
 Our implementation of her algorithm scored 631 on 100 numbers (with just 9 over 699), and 4814 on 500.

-Jamie Dawson's algorithm took 867 instructions.
+Our version of Jamie Dawson's algorithm took 867 instructions.
 It can be cut to 768 by the simple expedient of switching the intial sort onto B from ascending to descending.
 Shared rotations bring it down further to 713.
 A natural question is: what would happen if we just triage the numbers into buckets on B (as in a traditional bucket sort), then only apply the insertion sort as we push them back to A?
 It turns out we only need 674 instructions.
 How about adjusting the number of buckets?

 5: 674
 4: 643